xmeizh/stepper-motor-music-device/README.md

 # Stepper Motor Music Device With Remote Control
-In this project, I use two Arduino Nano Micro-controllers, one of which is supposed to receive the infrared signal from the TV-remote and send a corresponding command based on the received signal to the second microcontroller via serial communication.
+In this project, two Arduino Nano Micro-controllers are used, one of which is supposed to receive the infrared signal from the TV-remote and send a corresponding command based on the received signal to the second microcontroller via serial communication.
 Afterward, the second Arduino will send a signal to a stepper motor driver so that it plays a sound with a particular frequency.

 ## Requirements
 ### Hardware requirements